Quantum Fourier Transform Has Small Entanglement: Matrix Product Operator Form of the QFT

-the QFT circuit of $Q_n$ can thus be expressed as a series of MPOs in Eq.~\eqref{eq:cadder} with $H$ tensors sandwiched between each, which we call the QFT tensor network (QFT-TN).
-As an example, the 4-qubit circuit $Q_4$ has the tensor diagram:
+which is identical to an $H$ gate.
+The QFT circuit of $Q_n$ can thus be expressed as a series of MPOs in Eq.~\eqref{eq:cadder} with $H$ tensors sandwiched between each, which we call the QFT tensor network (QFT-TN).
+As an example, the 4-qubit circuit $Q_4$ has the tensor diagram

 In some literature, this is exactly how the circuit is drawn, where the MPO in our tensor network represents controlled multi-qubit phase gates.
-The QFT-TN has many additional properties, for example in Appendix~\ref{appendix:schmidt_from_QFT_TN} we show one could obtain the Schmidt coefficients by simplifying the QFT-TN, and in Appendix~\ref{appendix:emergent_QFT_circuit} we show one could derive the QFT circuit from the QFT-TN.
+The QFT-TN has many additional properties, for example in Appendix~\ref{appendix:schmidt_from_QFT_TN} we show one could obtain the Schmidt coefficients by simplifying the QFT-TN, and in Appendix~\ref{appendix:emergent_QFT_circuit} we show one could derive the QFT circuit from a more generalized QFT-TN that represents any submatrix of the QFT.

+We now show how to construct the QFT-MPO from the QFT-TN.
+The QFT-MPO is essentially a partially contracted tensor network of the QFT-TN.
+As the QFT-TN consists of several phase MPOs with trivial $H$ gates sandwiched between them, one direct method is to use the zip-up algorithm \cite{Stoudenmire_2010} for MPO contractions, which scales as $O(\chi^3 n^2)$ where $\chi$ is the largest bond dimension of the final QFT-MPO.
+The accuracy is guaranteed because all intermediate MPOs are well approximated by bond-dimension $\chi$; see Appendix~\ref{appendix:intermediate_MPOs} for details.
+The constant associated with the scaling is very small: constructing a 50-qubit QFT-MPO only takes around 1 second on a laptop with the ITensor software \cite{ITensor},